How to Compact and Repair Microsoft® Access Database Files

 The contents of the back end is made up of Access tables only.
 These hold the primary data stored within the database.

 The front end is comprised of all the Access queries, forms, reports, macros and modules.
-It is the user's means of operating the database.
+It's the user's means of operating the database.
 Each user gets a copy of the front-end file.

-Each user’s front end has links to the same back end so that their front end can access the back-end data and all users are working with the same data.
-The front end file contains the user interface, through which users input, edit, view and report on the data.
+Each user's front end has links to the same back end so that all users are working with the same data.
+The front end file provides the interface, through which each user inputs, edits, views and reports on the data.

 Back–End Bloat